Table of Contents

 The advance rate varies by the type of asset and tends to be higher on accounts receivable and lower on inventory.
 For more information, please see our Accounts Receivable Factoring page.

-For an example of a borrowing base calculation and loan terms, please refer to our asset-based lending page.
+For an example of a borrowing base calculation and sample facility terms, please refer to our asset-based lending page

-Some working capital providers care about a business’s or the business owner’s credit score.
-However, the most important qualifier for an asset-based loan is that the receivables are not pledged as collateral for another facility or that the company in general does not have any liens or major judgments that can encumber its receivables and make it challenging for a lender to recover its collateral, if needed.
+The most important qualifier for an asset-based revolver is that the receivables are not pledged as collateral for another facility or that the company in general does not have any liens or major judgments that can encumber its receivables and make it challenging for a lender to recover its collateral, if needed.
 Unpaid taxes, in particular, can cause issues for a lender because the IRS can attach a lien to the company’s assets and make it difficult to secure asset-based financing.
-If the receivables serve as collateral for another loan, the financing company could take a subordinated position.
+If the receivables serve as collateral for another facility, the financing company could take a subordinated position.

 As with asset-based lending, requirements for factoring receivables vary by company.
 In addition to a completed application, factors may ask for articles of organization or incorporation and an account receivable aging report, which are described in more detail on our asset-based lending page.
 For telecom companies, factors may also ask to see a copy of the contract or other document that details the work assignment.
 It is crucial that the contractor is current on its workers’ compensation insurance to ensure the invoice will be paid.